Rangers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have an 11-8 record in games they were listed as the moneyline favorite (winning 57.9% of those games).
+- The Rangers have won 60% of the games this season when they were favored on the moneyline (12-8).

-- Based on this matchup's moneyline, the Rangers' implied win probability is 60%.
+- Based on this matchup's moneyline, the Rangers have an implied win probability of 59.2%.

-- Texas has played in 37 games with over/under set, and have combined with opponents to go over the total 22 times (22-13-2).
+- Texas has had an over/under set by oddsmakers 38 times, and have combined with opponents to go over the total in 22 of those games (22-14-2).

-- The Rangers have had a run line set for just two matchups this season, and covered in both.
+- The Rangers have had a spread set for just two outings this season, and covered in both.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.